arangodb/arangodb/CONTRIBUTING.md

 You can find the output files at `build-presets/<preset-name>/`, with the compiled executables in the `bin/` subfolder.

+To collect all files for packaging, you can run the following command (with `<preset-name>` substituted, e.g. with `community`):

+    cmake --install ./build-presets/<preset-name> --prefix output

+It copies the needed files to a folder called `output`.
+It may fail if you only built a subset of the targets.

 For building the ArangoDB Starter (`arangodb` executable), see the [ArangoDB Starter repository](https://github.com/arangodb-helper/arangodb).